google-coral/example-object-tracker/README.md

 ## Contents

-  * __gstreamer__: Python examples using gstreamer to obtain camera streem.
-These examples work on Linux using a webcam, Raspberry Pi with the Raspicam and on the Coral DevBoard using the Coral camera.
-For the former two you will also need a Coral USB Accelerator to run the models.
+  * __gstreamer__: Python examples using gstreamer to obtain camera stream.
+These examples work on Linux using a webcam, Raspberry Pi with the Raspicam, and on the Coral DevBoard using the Coral camera.
+For the former two, you will also need a Coral USB Accelerator to run the models.

     This demo provides the support of an Object tracker.
 After following the setup instructions in README file for the subfolder ```gstreamer```, you can run the tracker demo: